-- Attend retirement seminars so that you will have an idea in advance how much money you will need to save in order to consider retiring.
+- Attend retirement seminars so that you will have an idea of how much money you will need to save in order to be prepared for retirement.

-- Contact TIAA-CREF or other money managers, especially if you have a specific time-line in mind.
+- Contact TIAA or other money managers, especially if you have a specific timeline in mind.
 They can help you decide if adjustments in plans or investments should be made in the years immediately preceding retirement.

 - Prepare a will and a living will.
-Consider the issue of medical power of attorney for legal, business, financial, and medical purposes.
+Consider the issue of powers of attorney for legal, business, financial, and medical purposes.

-- Review the annual Social Security Statement that you receive in the mail in order to estimate your future benefits.
-To request a Social Security Statement, click here or call 800-772-1213.
-The Social Security Administration prefers that customers use its web site to access its services rather than calling or visiting its offices.
+- Review your annual Social Security statement to estimate your future benefits.
+To request a Social Security statement, go to www.socialsecurity.gov or call 800-772-1213.
+The Social Security Administration prefers that customers use its website to access its services rather than calling or visiting its offices.